Have you heard of Fiverr? Is it legit? Are there other sites like it? Can you make money with it?

 Fiverr is one of many “Micro-gig” sites where people can make extra cash by completing tasks in their spare time.
 A brainchild of the 2009 recession, these types of sites are turning average job-seekers into entrepreneurs by showing various ways to make earn income.

 Micro-gigs are very small and quick services that can be completed virtually or in person.
 For example, you may not need a personal assistant for 20-40 hours a week, but you really need someone to pick up your dry cleaning on the day that you’re just too busy to do it.
 Or, let’s say you’re an entrepreneur that really needs help with the recent changes in Facebook, (because there are always recent changes in Facebook).
 These “micro-gigs” can be posted and completed by people locally, nationally, or even globally.
 Here are a few of the more popular micro-gigging sites:

 Fiverr.com The whole concept behind Fiverr is “what people will do for five dollars.”
 There are folks who will write a press release for you, record voice-overs, give Spanish lessons, or map your family tree.
 For just $5.
-They have expanded their offering so that you can increase your earnings by up-selling your various wares, but all pricing starts at $5.
+They have expanded their offering so that you can increase your earnings by up-selling to $10, $15 and more, but all pricing starts at $5.
 These gigs are mostly completed online (no shipping or handling of products) and Fiverr makes their money by charging $1 per gig.

-Gigbucks.com Much like Fiverr, Gigbucks lists services and items mostly completed through the web, however you’re not limited to the $5 threshold.
-On Gigbucks, gigs range from $5-$50, and payment is delivered through Paypal or AlertPay.
+Gigbucks.com Much like Fiverr, Gigbucks lists services and items mostly completed through the web.
+On Gigbucks, gigs range from $5-$50, and payment is delivered through Paypal or AlertPay/Payza.